nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

 For ION 4.1.3s and later:

 - ION will be released without any Makefile.
 The default build method is automake.
-You run `./configure` command, to create a single Makefile in the ION root directory.
+You run the `./configure` command to create a single Makefile in the ION root directory.
 - If you want to switch to use the development Makefiles, you need to first run `make clean` and `make uninstall` to completely remove ION from the system because the two compilation method builds organizes shared libraries differently.
-Then you can run the script `enable_manaul_build.sh` to clear the automake build system and replace it with the development Makefiles.
+Then you can run the script `enable_manual_build.sh` to clear the automake build system and replace it with the development Makefiles.

 ##### Build Individual Packages

 It's also possible to build the individual packages of ION, using the development Makefiles in the package subdirectories.
 If you choose this option, be aware of the dependencies among the packages:

 - The "ici" package must be built (run `make` and `make install`) before any other package.
-- The "bp" package is dependent on "dgr" and "ltp" and "bssp" as well as "ici"
+- The "bp" package is dependent on "dgr", "ltp", and "bssp" as well as "ici"
-- The "cfdp", "ams", "bss", and "dtpc" packages are dependent on "bpv7"
+- The "cfdp", "ams", "bss", and "dtpc" packages are dependent on "bp"
 - The "restart" package is dependent on "cfdp", "bp", "ltp", and "ici"

 For more detailed instruction on building ION, see section 2 of the "ION Design and Operation Guide" document that is distributed with this package.